thesse1/webmethods-api-gateway-staging/README.md

 This API project is companioned by an invalid test case, see below.

 ## scopes.json configuration of OAuth2 scopes for API projects

-Each API project can include one scopes.json file in the API project root folder specifying the OAuth2 scopes needed by the API(s) in the API project.
-The file will be parsed right before importing the other API Gateway assets of the API project and the scopes are injected into the local OAuth2 Authorization Server configuration. ("UPSERT": Existing scope definitions with the same name will be overwritten, new scope definitions with new names will be added.)

 The postman-echo-oauth2 sample project includes the following scopes.json file configuring the scope name and description user by the API: